"Your lives are meaningless compared to HONDO!"

 A whopping four special guest stars make the opening credits this time around, with O'Herlihy (THE TRAVELS OF JAMIE McPHEETERS) the headliner.
 Nevertheless, Crosby (son of Bing, of course), Woodward (who passed away this February at age 93) and Pyle all receive prominent billing.
 It's a deep bench when Russell and Sondergaard are relegated to fifth and sixth positions.
 Jamie Farr actually guest starred in back-to-back weeks, with his pivotal cameo here followed by a much meatier role in Hondo and the Gladiators.

-Hondo and the Hanging Town is actually the series' highest rated episode at Imdb.com.
-It certainly has its virtues, providing plenty of the action we've come to expect without skimping on the promised courtroom theatrics.
-Perhaps Slavin and Adams tried to do a little too much--the proceedings get hurried at times and a tad contrived on occasion as a result.
-It's still a winner, vindicating the new focus on tales taking the scouts outside Fort Lowell.
+Hondo and the Hanging Town provides plenty of the action we've come to expect without skimping on the promised courtroom theatrics.
+Perhaps Slavin and Adams tried to do a little too much--the attempted apprehension of Hokti reads thrillingly in the shooting script, but (possibly due to time or location constraints) isn't captured nearly as well on film.
+An addition, the proceedings get hurried at times and a tad contrived on occasion during the trial.
+Regardless, this one is still a winner, vindicating the new focus on tales taking the scouts outside Fort Lowell.

 HOW MANY CANS OF WHOOPASS?